What you should know

-- You may be given general anesthesia if you are having a surgical pleurodesis.
-During surgical pleurodesis, your caregiver uses a scope with a camera connected on its end.
-After your pleural space is drained, your caregiver cuts your chest and inserts the scope.
-The scope may be connected to a video monitor that may show the procedure.
-Through the scope, gauze cloths may be used to dry the walls of your pleural space.
-A powdery substance will then be placed directly on your pleural space.
-Your caregiver may also use laser or heat to irritate your pleural space.
-The scope will be removed and the cut will be closed with stitches.
+- You may be given general anesthesia if you are having surgical pleurodesis.
+After air or fluid is drained from your pleural space, your surgeon will make an incision on your chest.
+He will insert a scope with a camera on the end into the incision.
+The scope may be connected to a video monitor.
+Gauze cloths may be inserted through the scope and used to dry the walls of your pleural space.
+A powdery substance will then be placed directly into your pleural space.
+Your healthcare provider may also use a laser or heat to irritate your pleural space.
+The scope will be removed and the incision will be closed with stitches.

-- You may be given local or monitored anesthesia if you are having a chemical pleurodesis.
-Your caregiver will put a tube in your chest and drain any excess fluid from your pleural space.
-Your caregiver will then put the chemical into your chest tube and clamp it.
-Every once in awhile, you may be asked to change your position.
-This is to help the chemical reach every part of your pleural space.
+- You may be given local or monitored anesthesia if you are having chemical pleurodesis.
+Your healthcare provider will put a tube in your chest and drain any excess fluid from your pleural space.
+Your healthcare provider will then put a chemical into the chest tube and clamp it.
+You may be asked to change your position several times.
+This helps the chemical reach every part of your pleural space.
 The tube will be unclamped and connected to a bottle to collect and measure any remaining fluids.

 After your procedure:

+You will be taken to a room to rest until you are fully awake.
+You will be monitored closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
 You may need to stay in the hospital for several days after your procedure.
-This will allow your caregivers to check how much fluid is draining from your pleural space.
-A CT scan may also show if fluid and air still remain in your pleural space.
-Your caregiver may decide to send you home when your chest tube drains enough fluid every day.
+This will allow your healthcare providers to check how much fluid is draining from your pleural space.
+A CT scan may also show if fluid or air still remaining in your pleural space.
+Your healthcare provider send you home when your chest tube drains enough fluid.

 Contact a caregiver if